 Assessment plans are designed to evaluate whether the goals of the general education program, and of the respective certificate and degree programs, are being achieved.
-The goals of the general education program, and of each certificate and degree program, have been approved separately.
+The goals of the general education program, and of each certificate and degree program, have been approved separately-by the Fort Wayne Senate.
 Review of mission and goals is periodically undertaken by schools, divisions, and departments, culminating in Senate approval of any revisions.

 Conclusions about the achievement of program goals, obtained through assessment of student academic achievement, are expected to lead to improvement of academic programs and greater success in achieving program goals.